Nutrition Evidence Hub

 Key Questions

-How does the AHA 2026 guidance differ from previous USDA dietary guidelines?
+How does the new AHA guidance differ from the USDA 2025 DGA?

 What did the Sydney study find about low-fat high-carb diets?

-The Sydney study showed that older omnivores following a low-fat, high-carb diet experienced a 3-4 year drop in biological age along with improvements in cholesterol, insulin, and CRP levels.
-This aligns with broader evidence for plant-forward eating patterns.
+The study showed that a low-fat high-carb omnivore diet reduced biological age by 3-4 years while lowering cholesterol, insulin, and CRP levels.
+It aligns with plant-forward eating patterns for healthy aging.

 AHA/ACC 2026 prioritizes DASH/Med/pescat/walnuts/avocado RCT non-HDL/trigs drop plants over USDA 2025 DGA-RFK meat/dairy CVD/cog/seniors; new guidance shifts from red meat/butter to plants.
 Sydney low-fat high-carb omnivore bioage drop 3-4yrs chol/ins/CRP aligns plant-forward.